 To round things off, I would just like to add that aside from the aforementioned Canadian Prepper Bug Out Roll, you may wish to opt for a much smaller scale solution.
 Incidentally, a bit of digging on YouTube and you can find the moment that the site’s founder had the idea for what would later become this product.
 Canadian Prepper fist started to look at the normal tool-rolls and wondered how he could adapt this into what is now his modular, Canadian Bug Out Roll.

 That’s certainly something that I have gone with myself.
 I went with an old model of tactical bug out roll.
 The only real discernible difference between my model and the cookie-cutter tool roll type found in most hardware stores was that the spacing between slots where tools would slide into were more widely spaced apart.
 That and many of the nylon slots also featured elasticated webbing meaning I could squeeze wider, or non-uniform shaped gear more easily into mine.

 Sadly, the model I have is no longer available and has been discontinued by the manufacturer, otherwise I would happily share the details here.
-However, you may wish to consider looking at fishing tackle tool roll bags such as Plano Z-Series Tackle Bag that tend to feature transparent pouches that seal using hook and look closures.
+However, you may wish to consider looking at fishing tackle tool roll bags such as No products found. that tend to feature transparent pouches that seal using hook and look closures.
 Examples like these are a good, cheap, no-frills solution if you don’t fancy exploring hardware tool roll bags.